 The evaluation will comprise a final exam and a group seminar.
 Minimum grade will be ≥9,50 = 10

 Written Exam (EE) = 60% final classification

 Without consultation.
-Questions with multiple choice questions, assay and problem solving.
+Questions with multiple choice questions.

 Written Exam is subject to grade improvement.

 Seminar (S): Presentation / discussion (15 minutes / 5 minutes) of topics for groups of up to 3 students.

 • Reception of a presentation summary (maximum 250 words) 7 days before the date of the presentation.